Modern slavery statement 2025 / 2026

 - The Force’s Modern Slavery Policy for frontline officers is reviewed annually by the Force Intelligence & Organised Crime Unit.

-- Other relevant policies include the College of Policing Code of Ethics and we have launched the All Wales Whistleblowing policy to empower staff to raise suspicions of any unlawful and unethical employment practice.
+- Other relevant policies include the College of Policing Code of Ethics and the All Wales Whistleblowing policy to empower staff to raise suspicions of any unlawful and unethical employment practice.

 Procurement procedures